arjtala/Gastric-Emptying-BE/README.md

 # Gastric-Emptying-BE
-Exploring the Effects of Gastric Emptying and MMC-dependent Transit on Bioequivalence for BCS Class I and III Drug Products — Edit
+Exploring the Effects of Gastric Emptying and MMC-dependent Transit on Bioequivalence for BCS Class I and III Drug Products

+© 2016 A. Talattof

 Fasted-state cyclical contractions associated with gastrointestinal motility transport content from the stomach into the small bowel in a pulsatile manner, influencing the concentration presented at the absorption site.
 In the case of high solubility/permeability (BCS Class I) drugs, this physiological factor presents a source of inter- and intra-subject variability affecting plasma levels, thus having bioequivalence (BE) implications.